What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Changes in the vaginal environment related to hormonal shifts

-However, the relationship between the microbiome and symptoms is complex, and not all women with changes in their microbiome will experience symptoms.
+The relationship between the vaginal microbiome and symptoms is complex.
+Not all women with changes in their microbiome will experience symptoms, and not all symptoms are explained by microbiome changes alone.

 What Factors Influence the Vaginal Microbiome?